mmtk/mmtk-core/docs/tutorial/Tutorial.md

    2. Use the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/javac HelloWorld.java`.
    3. Then, run `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java HelloWorld -XX:+UseThirdPartyHeap` to run HelloWorld.

-2. The Computer Language Benchmarks Game **fannkuchredux** (micro benchmark, allocates a small amount of memory and may not trigger a collection):
+2. The Computer Language Benchmarks Game **fannkuchredux** (micro benchmark, allocates a small amount of memory but - depending on heap size and the GC plan - may not trigger a collection):
    1. [Copy this code](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/-/blob/master/bencher/programs/fannkuchredux/fannkuchredux.java) into a new file named "fannkuchredux.java" in `mmtk-openjdk/repos/openjdk`.
    2. Use the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/javac fannkuchredux.java`.
    3. Then, run `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java fannkuchredux -XX:+UseThirdPartyHeap` to run fannkuchredux.